solkimllag/uptime-koguma/README.md

 # uptime-koguma
 remote agent for uptime-kuma

-Currently in beta.
+Currently this is a proof of concept.
 This is a very simple remote push agent to work with Uptime Kuma.
 An example use case is to monitor linux boxes running behind a firewall.
 Let's say, you have your Uptime Kuma running in a cloud vps but you want to monitor your homelab without opening ports on your firewall.
 The push agent will periodically make an http GET request to Uptime Kuma reporting either status=up or status=down.
 At the moment, it is able to check cpu load average, free memory and available disk space.
 If cpu load average exceeds the configured limit or if the available free memory drops below the limit or if the avilable space on the file system is below the configured limit, then status=down will be reported.
 Otherwise if all three are within limits status=up will be sent.
 ### How to build:
 1) Clone the repo
 2) cd into uptime-koguma folder